daffaizdihar/Izdihar-Plan/README.md

 # Goals-Plan
-A Repository for saving my goals and plan
+A Repository for save my goals and plan
+It's Personal